qizhou000/OpenEdit/README.md

 }]
 eome_editor.edit_batch(requests)
 ```
-for batched samples (only support for a few editors).
+for batched samples (only supported by a few editors).
 If you want to restore the edited model to the original model, run:
 ```python
 eome_editor.restore_to_original_model(request) #
 ```